hyphacoop/handbook/README.md

 <!-- Derived from: https://handbook.enspiral.com/#about-this-handbook -->

-This Handbook's primary audience is Hypha worker-members and their outside collaborators, but it will be publicly available for others who might find it useful.
-The goal is to give all of us as much clarity and context as possible, while sharing our structures and practices with the outside world as well.
+This Handbook's primary audience is Hypha worker-members and their collaborators, but it will be publicly available for others who might find it useful.
+The goal is to provide as much clarity and context as possible, while sharing our structures and practices with the outside world as well.

 ![Old-timey web 1.0 UNDER CONSTRUCTION banner](images/under-construction.gif)<br />
-This resource is in perpetual beta, and is constantly changing.
-If you see something that could be improved: that's your invitation to improve it!
+This resource is in perpetual beta and constantly changing.
+If you see something that could be improved, consider this your invitation to improve it!

 ## Mission and Vision